IRA, Bequest, and Real Estate Gifts

 A gift of real estate

-A gift of real estate to Howard Brown Health – either now or in your estate plan – provides a lasting benefit to LGBTQ health.
+A gift of real estate to Howard Brown Health – either now or in your estate plan – provides patient care.
 If you have owned the property for more than one year, you may be able to take a charitable deduction equal to the fair market value of your property.
 A gift of real estate also will reduce the size and complexity of your estate and will free you of the responsibility of paying real estate taxes and maintaining the property.

 Email: giving@howardbrown.org